Budibase/bbui/README.md

 Ideal to try Svench without messing with your project's config ;)

+## Demo

+This template is deployed at https://svench-component-template.now.sh/.

 ## Install

 **NOTE** For now, it is recommended to clone the template (instead of degit), to be able to merge future updates to the config (since Svench is in early dev...).